mcci-catena/Catena-mcciadk/README.md

 - `MCCIADK_C_ASSERT(constExpr)`: this is the equivalent of C++- 2017's `static_assert(constExpr)` built-in.
 It generates a compile-time error if `constExpr` evaluates to zero.
 The compile error is, unfortunately, not terribly informative (as it will refer to the declaration of an array with negative size).

-Use this whereever a declaration is valid.
+Use this wherever a declaration is valid.

 ### C++/C wrappers